 As needs and conditions evolve over the lifespan of this master plan, perspectives can be updated and new, specialized ones can be generated to determine levels of service throughout the community from a variety of views.
 This allows this plan to be a living, flexible document.
 These perspectives can show a specific set of components, depict estimated travel time to services, highlight a particular geographic area, or display facilities that accommodate specific programming.
 Used in conjunction with other needs assessment tools (such as needs surveys and a public process), perspectives can be used to determine if current levels of service are appropriate in each location.
-If so, plans can then be developed that provide similar levels of service to new neighborhoods or future development.
-Conversely, if it is determined that different levels of service are desired, new planning can differ from the existing community patterns to provide the desired standard.
+If so, plans can then be developed that provide similar levels of service are desired, new planning can differ from the existing community patterns to provide the desired standard.